abonello/project_5/WORKING.md

     * Add form validation.
 Define methods with name starting `clean_` django will use that method to clean and validate that field as named after the clean_.

+62. Create User Profiles
+    We want to be able to retrieve a user from  the database.
+    * Create the necessary view
+    * Create a urlpattern
+    * Update link in the base.html nav
+    * Create a profile template